 The advantage of convertible term insurance is you can convert all or a portion of your death benefit to permanent coverage without having to prove your insurability, in other words, you don’t need to take an exam or answer health questions.

-Not all permanent life insurance is created equal, so choosing the right life insurance company from the start is very important if you plan on converting your policy down the road to any worthwhile permanent coverage.
+Not all permanent life insurance is created equal, so choosing the best cash value life insurance company from the start is very important if you plan on converting your policy down the road to any worthwhile permanent coverage.

 Life insurance classified as return of premium (ROP) features a return of premiums paid to purchase coverage if the insured outlives the term of the policy, or payment of some portion of premiums paid to the beneficiary upon the insured’s death.

 After the 20 years was up if the policyholder was still alive he or she would be refunded $5,000 x 20 or $100,000.

 ROP policies offer you a chance to hedge your bets, providing insurance protection for your loved ones during the term of the policy, while providing you with the ability to regain the money spent on insurance premiums if you outlive the policy payment period.

 ROP policies were more popular in the past, but due to higher costs associated with the policies most life insurance companies no longer offer the ROP option.

 A decreasing term life policy (aka mortgage life insurance) features a death benefit that declines over time, even while the premium typically stays the same.

 As the mortgage balance declines, the mortgage life insurance coverage also falls until the mortgage is paid off and the insurance is no longer needed.

 However, there are a few innovative companies that are using other means to gather the necessary data needed to make an informed decision on whether or not to approve an applicant.

 A fully underwritten exam includes a paramedical exam.
 The exam includes a blood draw, urine sample, height and weight measurements and additional health questions and lifestyle questions.

 No exam life insurance does not refer to a specific type of coverage but to the underwriting requirements of the policy.

 Automated accelerated underwriting is a new category that was first introduced a few years ago.

 It truly is still fully underwritten in that there is a thorough application covering your health and lifestyle, a back ground check consisting of the Medical Information Bureau (MIB), a Prescription Database Check and a look at your Motor Vehicle Record (MVR).

 Still others might be able to bypass certain paramedical requirements, such as the blood draw and urine sample.

 Depending on the type of simplified issue policy, some questions, or perhaps only a few questions about your health will be asked of you, and you will then be accepted or denied based on your answers.

 Also known as burial insurance, final expense life insurance is generally purchased by people in the 50 to 85 age range, although those above this age range can usually find some insurance companies willing to sell them a policy.

 Final Expense insurance is aimed at people who want to provide funds to pay for the cost of a funeral, memorial service, and other such costs associated with their death.

-Finale expense insurance coverage can be permanent as well as term, and underwriting such policies is generally not difficult, making them available to older applicants as well as those in poor health.
+Final expense insurance coverage can be permanent as well as term, and underwriting such policies is generally not difficult, making them available to older applicants as well as those in poor health.